Table of Contents

 For versions equal to or greater than 5.0.10, the installer will look for these automatically under C:\Temp\DeskDirector.
 This helps RMM software to install the Desktop Portal automatically as long as these files are present.

-1. Download your MSI, appsettings,json, and logo, and favicon files to C:\Temp\DeskDirector
+1. Download your MSI, appsettings.json, and the logo and favicon files to C:\Temp\DeskDirector

 2. Have your RMM use msiexec.exe to execute on the installer